seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 O sun,
 Burn the great sphere thou movest in!
 darkling stand
-The varying shore o’ the world.
+The varying shore o' the world.
 O Antony,
 Antony, Antony!
 Help, Charmian, help, Iras, help;
-Help, friends below; let’s draw him hither.
+Help, friends below; let's draw him hither.

 **MARK ANTONY**
 Peace!
-Not Caesar’s valour hath o’erthrown Antony,
+Not Caesar's valour hath o'erthrown Antony,
-But Antony’s hath triumph’d on itself.
+But Antony's hath triumph'd on itself.

 **CLEOPATRA**
 So it should be, that none but Antony
-Should conquer Antony; but woe ’tis so!
+Should conquer Antony; but woe 'tis so!

 **MARK ANTONY**
 I am dying, Egypt, dying; only